0xEcoder/gwmct/README.md

 # gwmct
-A Simple Terminal For Wayland (Archlinux)
+A Simple Terminal For Wayland and X (Archlinux)